 Some things that you can’t pronounce are good for you.
 Tocopherols are just one of these.
 You know tocopherols by another name: Vitamin E. This powerful anti-oxidant has immune-supporting properties, hinders the production of certain kinds of carcinogens, and offers some protection to the vascular system.

 Wheat starch may not be a significant risk to your toddler, but then again it may.
 Research indicates that modified starch and wheat starch may be key players in atherosclerosis.5 There is also frightening news that atherosclerosis may start in infancy!6

 Annatto, like tocopherols, is a naturally-derived food colorant, an anti-oxidant, and is often used in other parts of the world as an herbal remedy for bowel issues and hepatitis.
 The amount that would be found in one serving of Cheerios is negligible and offers no health impact.

 Niacinamide, calcium pantothenate (vitamin B5), and folate are all vitamins which offer a variety of benefits for the nervous system.

 Iron, however, is a different story.
 Notice that it does not say what form the iron is in nor from what source it comes.
 You might be surprised about the questionable sources that are used in ‘iron-fortified’ foods.
-I first learned this about 20 years ago – and I doubted it – until I saw a video clip done by Bill Nye, The Science Guy, and then more recently saw this clip.
+I first learned this about 20 years ago – and I doubted it – until I saw a video clip done by Bill Nye, The Science Guy.
 And, just in case you doubt it, here are instructions from the American Chemical Society so you can recreate the experiment at home.